sylviemarie/Stalk-Eyed-Fly-Genomics/3) Stalk-eyed fly results.md

 positive selection promoting adaptive evolution, along particular branches.
 The results for the BEB analysis on cob are found in Table 8.
 There is a 53.4% probability that the amino acid residue at site 34 (Asparagine) is likely under positive selection.
 For the Glycine amino acid at site 71, there is a 83.9% probability it is under positive selection.
 There is a 60.4% probability that Valine at site 191 is likely under positive selection and a 78.6% probability that Leucine at site 241 is under diversifying selection.
 Valine at site 273 has a 74.2% probability that it is under positive selection.

+# Brief conclusion:
+1) _Teleopsis dalmanni_ is evolving at a faster rate